Brian Large Masters Bursaries

 The purpose of a Brian Large bursary is to enable students who have insufficient other funds to study full time without the need to take paid employment during normal university study hours, to undertake their selected course.
 The award of a Brian Large Bursary should be central to their ability to study full time for a transport Masters.

-For the academic year 2017/18, the bursaries will be worth £6,500 paid in three instalments over the year.
+For the academic year 2023/24, three bursaries worth £9,250 were paid in three instalments over the year.

 While no minimum level of first degree is required, the Trustees expect young graduates to have a 2.1.
 However, they are willing to relax that requirement for outstanding mature students.